 FHIR can be used across all devices, from smartphones to tablets to medical equipment like MRI scanners or CT scanners.

-We know that FHIR can be a little confusing, especially if you’re unfamiliar with the healthcare industry.
+We know that Fast Healthcare Interoperability Resources can be a little confusing, especially if you’re unfamiliar with the healthcare industry.
 However, it’s essential to realize that this technology has the potential to revolutionize health care delivery by improving communication between providers, patients, and insurers.

 Hopefully, now you have a better idea of what exactly is involved when implementing FHIR into your practice or hospital’s workflow so that you can make an informed decision about whether or not this type of software solution would benefit from investing in it.